kieranjwhite/CPI-II/README.md

 (2b) Submitting these queries to a search engine and then downloading and indexing the relevant documents.<br>
 (3) Interrogating these downloaded documents and generating a final report from the results.<br>

 Each sub-task above depends on the successful completion of the tasks preceding it.
 Most programming was done in Java, however the final generated HTML report contains some Javascript.
 All programming source code and resources are available on github at https://github.com/kieranjwhite/CPI-II.
 The extant version of the codebase is not on the master branch, but on the branch titled orginal_report_generation.
-You can checkout this branch by first cloning the repository and then checking out the branch as follows:
+You access this branch by first cloning the repository and then checking out the branch as follows:

 <pre>
 git clone https://github.com/kieranjwhite/CPI-II.git